Chr1sPwned/TweakInject/README.md

 I highly ask that users do not use this atm.
 This is currently only for devs

-If you wnat to contact me about TweakInject.xm or anything else, shoot me a DM on twwitter (@Chr1sPwn3d) or discord (Chr1sPwn3d#9333)
+If you want to contact me about TweakInject.xm or anything else, shoot me a DM on twitter (@Chr1sPwn3d) or discord (Chr1sPwn3d#9333)